science-machine/biomlbench/biomlbench/tasks/proteingym-dms/A0A1I9GEU1_NEIME_Kennouche_2019/description.md

 This dataset is part of the ProteinGym DMS benchmark, which contains deep mutational scanning datasets that measure protein fitness (in different contexts) for sequence variants of a wide range of proteins.
-This dataset contains only single-substitution variants for the protein pilin (PilE) from the organism Neisseria meningitidis.
+This dataset contains single-substitution variants for the protein pilin (PilE) from the organism Neisseria meningitidis.
 This protein has Uniprot ID: A0A1I9GEU1_NEIME.

 The DMS selection assay was described as follows: